alliedelano/partner-projects/README.md

 * MongoDB Atlas

 ## Getting Started
-Include a link to the deployed app and your Trello board with the project's planning.
+Check out the app here: [Partner & Project Management Tool](https://eflpartnerprojects.herokuapp.com/)

-I used a Trello board to help organize development of this app, from planning through deployment: [Trello](https://trello.com/b/6TJzzlFa/sei-project-2)
+I used a Trello board to help organize development of this app, from planning through deployment: [Trello Board - Partner & Project Management Tool](https://trello.com/b/6TJzzlFa/sei-project-2)

 ## Next Steps
-Planned future enhancements (icebox items).
-COMING SOON.
+* Display related projects on partner pages
+* On edit pages, ensure dropdowns hold original value versus returning to default value
+* Update header to be more responsive on smaller screens
+* Add related documents to partners and projects
+* Search for partners and projects
+* Sort partners/projects based on more than one value
+* Add users to partners and projects and allow for sorting based on user
+* Ability to display a user's avatar
+* Add authentication so only Edge team members can access this app